Chris Reynolds (author)

-Chris Reynolds is a Welsh comics author who has been creating his Mauretania comics since the mid-1980s, including an homonymous full-length graphic novel publishing by Penguin Books in 1990.
+Chris Reynolds (16 July 1960 – 4 May 2023) was a Welsh comics author who created and produced Mauretania Comics from the mid-1980s, including a homonymous full-length graphic novel published by Penguin Books in 1990.

-In 2005, Canadian author Seth considered him "the most underrated cartoonist of the last 20 years".
+In 2005, Canadian cartoonist Seth considered him "the most underrated cartoonist of the last 20 years".
 An anthology of his works was published to critical acclaim by New York Review Books in 2018.

+Death

+Reynolds died on 4 May 2023, at the age of 62.